For Twenty Somethings

 - Get vaccinated against HPV.

-- Use condoms/dental dams, know your partner's sexual history and don't smoke.
+- Know your partner's sexual history and don't smoke.